battlecode/battlecode-scaffold-2017/README.md

 - Open `Window / Show View / Other...`.
 Select `Gradle / Gradle Tasks`.

 - You should now see a list of available Gradle tasks somewhere in the IDE.
-Open the `battlecode` group, and double-click `unpackClient`.
+Open the `battlecode` group, and double-click `build`.
+This will run tests to verify that everything is working correctly

 - You're good to go; you can run other Gradle tasks using the other options in the "Gradle Tasks" menu.
 Note that you shouldn't need any task not in the `battlecode` group.